aligfellow/graphRC/README.md

 🔍 **Formal charge redistribution** tracking
 🔍 **ASCII molecular visualization** of transformations

+>[!IMPORTANT]
-> **⚠️ Important:** Bond orders and formal charges are **empirically assigned** by [xyzgraph](https://github.com/digital-chemistry-laboratory/xyzgraph) and should be treated as **indicative only**.
+> Bond orders and formal charges are **empirically assigned** by [xyzgraph](https://github.com/aligfellow/xyzgraph) and should be treated as **indicative only**.
 They are particularly unreliable for metal-containing systems.
 Use them as qualitative guides, not quantitative predictions.
+> Needs installed for this analysis `pip install git+https://github.com/aligfellow/xyzgraph.git`

 ---